Time = brain

 Taking Advantage of Telemedicine

-Since March 2011, our physicians have performed more than 6,500 telemedicine consultations.
-The Rush TeleStroke Network is pleased to report that 33 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
-To put this in perspective, the overall national tPA administration rate is approximately 5 percent.
+Since March 2011, our physicians have performed more than 8,000 telemedicine consultations.
+The RUSH TeleStroke Network is pleased to report that 36 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
+To put this in perspective, the overall national tPA administration rate is about 6-11 percent.

 - Ensure the transfer of patients, when necessary, is as easy as possible for clinicians, patients and families.